 When Elvis Presley deems you with "the most beautiful voice he'd ever heard," that's the defintive thumbs up.
-The deeply haunting quality to Orbison's songs came from the distinct way his voice could quaver and wail.
-The emotional affect was so wrenching and forthright that listeners couldn't help but feel it, too.
+The deeply haunting quality to Orbison's tones came from the distinct way it quavered and wailed.
+Its emotional effect was so immediate that listeners couldn't help but feel struck by sadness and longing.

 AS A BOY, HE WAS ACTUALLY PRETTY SAD

 Don't let that smile fool you.
 Orbison wrote his first bereft ballad at just eight years old titled "A Vow of Love."
 I repeat, he was EIGHT.
 The pitfalls of heartache rarely lay heavy on the mind of a second grader, but in this case, it actually makes a whole lot of sense.

 History has ascribed Roy's signature dark glasses to a sartorial choice, but in reality, they were more practical than any flare for attitude: Orbison was diagnosed as severely sight impaired when he was just a kid.
 The story goes that on an early tour opening for The Beatles, Orbison left his glasses on the plane and had to wear these gruesome looking, dark-as-night perscription ones.
 Little did he know how they would come to represent him.
 His lifelong insecurity about his looks was certainly a factor as well.
 The singer, forever alabaster pale, regularly dyed his hair black since high school.